philippe-grenet/philippe-grenet.github.io/_posts/2015-06-28-fast-cursor-movement.md

       (forward-same-syntax (- arg))))
 {% endhighlight %}

 You can pass a numeric argument to these commands to move by more than a single word.
-The *numeric argument* prefix lets you pass a number to a command, and the prefix is `C-u` followed by the number followed by the command.
+The *Universal numeric argument* prefix lets you pass a number to a command, and the prefix is `C-u` followed by the number followed by the command.
 For example `C-u 3 C-right` moves forward 3 words.

 ### Move by paragraphs

+I use these all the time:

 Keybinding           | Description
 ---------------------|---------------------------------------------------------